PhysiCell-Tools/python-loader/man/TUTORIAL.md

 Now, let's have a look at the pyMCDSts instances data analysis functions.\

-+ **get_xmlfile_list** will simply return a list of absolute path of the the mcds xml files.\
++ **get_xmlfile_list** will simply return a list of absolute path of the mcds xml files.\
-This list can be maipulated an later be fed into the objetcs read\_xml function to only read sudden snapshots into memory.\
+This list can be maipulated a later be fed into the objetcs read\_xml function to only read sudden snapshots into memory.\
-For example, you want only to analys the last hour 11, 12, 13 from your run.
-Or or data form every other hour will be enough.
+For example, you want only to analys the last hour 11, 12, 13 from your run, or data form every other hour will be enough.
 ```python
 ls_xml = mcdsts.get_xmlfile_list()
 ls_xml   # ['/path/to/output00000000.xml', '/path/to/output00000001.xml', ..., '/path/to/output00000024.xml']